johentsch/ms3/docs/manual.rst

 ^^^^^^^^^^^^^^^^^^

-Consider a two-level folder structure contained in the root directory ``.`` which is the one passed to :py:class:`~ms3.parse.Parse`:
+Consider a two-level folder structure contained in the root directory ``.`` which is the one passed to :py:class:`~.parse.Parse`:

 .. code-block:: console